Spider-Woman (Gwen Stacy): Earth-8

 On Earth-8, Spider-Gwen is married to Miles Morales and is the mother of Charlotte and Max Morales-Stacy, both of whom also have Spider Powers.

 Lost in the Plot

 During the "Lost in the Plot" arc, an unidentified reality version of Spider-Gwen witnesses Gwenpool defeating the Green Goblin and saves Gwenpool from her death.
 They later eat pizza together with Peter Parker, Miles Morales, and Cindy Moon.

 Secret Wars

-During the 2015 Secret Wars storyline, different version of Spider-Gwen reside on the different Battleworld domains:
+During the 2015 Secret Wars storyline, several versions of Spider-Gwen appear as residents of Battleworld: